ExtrabiomesXL/EbXL4/source/_posts/2012-12-17-beginning-your-project.markdown

 Minecraft was written in the [Java programming language](http://en.wikipedia.org/wiki/Java_(programming_language\)) so your mod is also going to be written in Java.
 This has certain implications for your work:  <!-- more -->

+Actually...[Java isn't *mandatory*](https://twitter.com/minecraftcpw/status/280891535149654016), but since we are keeping to the basics (and because ExtrabiomesXL is Java) we will assume it is for this post.

 First, of course, you are going to have to know Java.
 The good news is that it is not difficult to gain a working knowledge of Java.
 The bad news is that Java is difficult to master.
 In addition to learning the Java programming language, I highly recommend reading [Effective Java](http://www.amazon.com/gp/product/0321356683/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321356683&linkCode=as2&tag=killentime-20) by Joshua Bloch.

 Second, while it is possible to develop in Java using a text editor, I find an Integrated Development Environment (IDE) is an invaluable tool.
 I use [Eclipse](http://www.eclipse.org/downloads/moreinfo/java.php) because it is (1) *free*, (2) supported by Minecraft Coder Pack (MCP) and (3) contains very powerful features.